fxamacker/cbor/README.md

 * Support "cbor" and "json" keys in Go's struct tags.
 If both are specified, then "cbor" is used.
 * `toarray` struct tag allows named struct fields for elements of CBOR arrays.
 * `keyasint` struct tag allows named struct fields for elements of CBOR maps with int keys.
-* Support 3 encoding modes: default (unsorted), Canonical, CTAP2Canonical.
+* Encoder has 3 sorting modes: default (unsorted), Canonical, CTAP2Canonical.
+* Encoder has 4 floating-point modes: default (no conversion), ShortestFloat16, ShortestFloat32, ShortestFloat64.
 * Support `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces.
 * Support `cbor.RawMessage` which can delay CBOR decoding or precompute CBOR encoding.
 * Support `cbor.Marshaler` and `cbor.Unmarshaler` interfaces to allow user-defined types to have custom CBOR encoding and decoding.